openrails/openrails/Source/Documentation/Manual/operation.rst

 speed limit was in force due to a limit set by another signal, the allowed limit is set to that as defined by the speedpost.

-If a speedpost sets a limit which is higher than that set by the last signal, the limit set by the signal is overruled and the allowed limit is set to that as defined by the speedpost.
+In timetable mode a speedpost sets a limit which is higher than that set by the last signal, the limit set by the signal is overruled and the allowed limit is set to that as defined by the speedpost.
 Instead, the valid speed limit is always the lower of that of the last signal and that of the last speedpost.

+In activity mode in the preceding case the lower of the two limits becomes valid.

 Further Features of AI Train Control
 ====================================